-Neural Therapy has been widely used in Europe and South America since the 1940’s, but has only recently been introduced into North America.
-Originating in Germany, it has been effective in treating a variety of health conditions, especially that of chronic pain.
-Initially, neural therapy involved the injection of anesthetics into nerve sites, acupuncture points, scars and other tissues to relieve pain elsewhere in the body.
+Neural Therapy has been widely used in Europe and South America since the 1940s but has only recently been introduced to North America.
+Originating in Germany, it has been effective in treating a variety of health conditions, especially of chronic pain.
+Initially, neural therapy involved the injection of anesthetics into nerve sites, acupuncture points, scars, and other tissues to relieve pain elsewhere in the body.

 A timeline following the progression of Neural Therapy is listed below: History of Neural Therapy:

-- 1893 Sigmund Freud discovers anesthetic effect of topical cocaine and recognizes its therapeutic possibilities.
+- 1893 Sigmund Freud discovers the anesthetic effect of topical cocaine and recognizes its therapeutic possibilities.

 - 1890 C.L.
 Schleich: first surgery performed using infiltration anesthesia with 0.1% cocaine solution.